SiliconLabs/wiseconnect/examples/snippets/wlan/station_ping_v6/readme.md

 ## Purpose/Scope

-Ping is used diagnostically to ensure that the host computer the user is trying to reach is actually operating.
+Ping is used diagnostically to ensure that the host computer user is trying to reach is actually operating.
 Ping works by sending an Internet Control Message Protocol (ICMP) Echo Request to a specified interface on the network and waiting for a reply.
 The application demonstrates how to configure the SiWx91x module in client mode to send a ping request to the target IP address.

 ## Prerequisites/Setup Requirements